spectrum-health-systems/MAWS/Documentation/Sourcecode/MAWS.Configuration.md

 There will be more information about how configuration files work here soon.

 ## `CLASS` MawsSession.cs
-This class handles anything related to the current MAWS session variables.
+Logic for current MAWS session variables.

 ### `METHOD` Build()
-This method gets the setting for a specific MAWS session.
+Get MAWS session information.

 #### Details
 No details.